Setting up Configuration

 At the directory level:

-• If private is set to true, the entire directory is skipped when building the site.
+, the entire directory is skipped when building the site. - If

 At the file level:

-• if private is set to true, that file is skipped when building the site.
+, that file is skipped when building the site. - if

 This should handle all of the cases where I’d need to rename or omit files.
 Unfortunately, this system is a bit of a mess, and isn’t well-tested, so I might edit things around as I continue iterating.
 I’m also not sure yet where documentation would live, but it should be linked here once it exists (if I remember to put it here, that is).